 - Had that agreement been between the worker and the end user, the worker would have been treated as an employee of the client for income tax purposes (the NIC rules are broadly similar).

-These factors include:
+These factors included:

-The case law from which these tests derive is complex, and the Courts have consistently held that these factors should be considered in the round, rather than being applied as a ‘box ticking’ exercise.
+The case law from which these tests derived is complex, and the Courts have consistently held that these factors should be considered in the round, rather than being applied as a ‘box ticking’ exercise.
 The qualitative and subjective nature of these tests presents difficulties for both taxpayers and HMRC.
 Indeed, in the Christa Ackroyd Media Ltd case the Tribunal Judge stated that reaching a conclusion on these tests ‘is a value judgment’… it is in the nature of a value judgement that different people may come to different conclusions.